jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 a targeted cyber attack
 in 2023\.
 61%
-A CISOs eye view of the threat landscape
+A CISO’s eye view of the threat landscape
-When it comes to the kinds of threats occupying the minds of the worlds CISOs, four major categories lead the way:
+When it comes to the kinds of threats occupying the minds of the world’s CISOs, four major categories lead the way:
-Email fraud (33%)
+• Email fraud (33%)
-Insider threats (30%)
+• Insider threats (30%)
-Cloud account compromise (29%)
+• Cloud account compromise (29%)
-DDoS attacks (29%)
+• DDoS attacks (29%)
 This list is almost unchanged from the previous year (though email fraud and insider threats swapped places in the top two spots.)
 CISOs are right to remain concerned about these threats.
 Their continued prominence as a top priority reflects the challenge they continue to pose.
 On a more positive note, CISO concerns seem to be filtering through to the rest of the C\-suite; board members agree that email fraud poses the most pressing threat.
-What, if anything, do you perceive to be the biggest cybersecurity threats within your organizationindustry in the next 12 months?
+What, if anything, do you perceive to be the biggest cybersecurity threats within your organization/industry in the next 12 months?
 (Pick up to three.)
 29%
 Distributed
 denial\-of\-service
 (DDoS) attack
 27%
-SmishingVishing 26%
+Smishing/Vishing 26%
 Malware
 33%
 Email fraud